MicroEJ/docs/Tutorials/tutorialOptimizeMemoryFootprint.rst

 Default Font
 """"""""""""

-By default, in the platform configuration project, a so-called system font is declared inside the ``microui.xml`` file.
+By default, in a :ref:`MicroEJ Platform configuration <platform_configuration_creation>` project, a so-called system font is declared in the ``microui.xml`` file (by default).

-When generating the platform, this file is copied from the configuration project to the actual platform project.
+When generating the MicroEJ Platform, this file is copied from the configuration project to the actual MicroEJ Platform project.
 It will later be converted to binary format and linked with your MicroEJ Application, even if you use fonts different from the system font.

 Therefore, you can comment the system font from the ``microui.xml`` file to reduce the ROM footprint of your MicroEJ Application if this one does not rely on the system font.
-Note that you will need to rebuild the platform and then the application to benefit from the footprint reduction.
+Note that you will need to rebuild the MicroEJ Platform and then the application to benefit from the footprint reduction.

 See the *Display Element* section of the :ref:`section_static_init` documentation for more information on system fonts.